 Later that year, I gave up my job helping Jason Reilley in the ‘electrical and automotive workshop’ – a fancy name for a gadget shed that kept most of the town running – and moved to the city.
 I was busy and happy enough there that I didn’t miss town.
 Sometimes my dad would call and tell me the news – another fire in the Hollow, or Ellie who lives back of the church falling to arguing with the pastor and now she says she’s Zoroastrian, whatever that is, or Shaniah coming home to live, and marrying Harry Vaughan, who everyone knows is a waste of time, space, and pity, only apparently Shaniah doesn’t think so.
 I got Christmas cards from them, and a letter when they had their first kid; the usual contact you keep with an ‘old friend from school’.

 The fragile illusion of normality fell apart one bright cold morning in April.
 I was taking a shower, getting ready for work, when my phone rang, and I reached an arm out of the shower to grab it.

 “Is Shaniah there?”
 Lindsey sounded stressed, even down the crackly long-distance.

 “Mrs. Carey, last I heard Shaniah was with Harry and Harry Jr. living across from Jason’s.
 Hey, I have to go to work, can I call you back?”
-Driving through the city, I dialled the number Shaniah had given me, and left a message.
+Driving through the city, I stopped at a payphone, dialled the number Shaniah had given me, and left a message.
 Then I called my dad.

 “What’s with Shaniah?”